Particular/docs.particular.net/nservicebus/azure/hosting.md

 ## Azure Virtual Machines

-The Virtual Machines hosting model is similar to any other virtualization technology in your datacenter.
+The Virtual Machines hosting model is similar to any other virtualization technology in the datacenter.
 Machines are created from a virtual machine template, you are responsible for managing their content, and any change you make to them automatically persists in Azure storage services.

 The installation model is therefore also the same as any on-premise NServiceBus project.
-Use `NServiceBus.Host.exe` to run your endpoint, or use the `Configure` API to self-host your endpoint, for example, in a website.
+Use `NServiceBus.Host.exe` to run the endpoint, or use the `Configure` API to self-host the endpoint, for example, in a website.

 The main difference, as outlined above, is that you should not rely on any technology that itself depends on 2PC.
 In other words, MSMQ is not a good transport in this environment.
 Instead, use `AzureStorageQueuesTransport` or `AzureServiceBusTransport`.
 Other options include deploying `RabbitMQ` or another non-DTC transport to an Azure Virtual Machine.